Authentura/codectrl/CONTRIBUTING.md

 make the necessary changes so that the checks pass.
 Don't worry if they don't pass initially, we won't badger you to fix them but the PR won't be able to be merged until they pass.

+## Opening an issue

+First of all thank you for taking the time to open an issue.
+Before opening an issue, please be sure that your issue hasn't already been asked by someone else.

+Here are a few things that will help us help resolve your issues:

+- A descriptive title that gives an idea of what your issue refers to
+- A thorough description of the issue, (one word descriptions are very hard to understand)
+- Screenshots (if appropriate)
+- Links (if appropriate)

+## Submitting a pull request

+0. Fork this repository
+0. Clone the repository
+0. Configure and install the dependencies: (See the [README](README.md) for more details)
+0. Make sure the tests pass on your machine: `script/test`
+0. Create a new branch: `git checkout -b my-branch-name`
+0. Make your change, add tests, and make sure the tests still pass
+0. Push to your branch and submit PR
+0. Wait for your pull request to be reviewed and merged!

+**⚠️spam PRs and strongly discouraged here and will be labelled as spam or invalid, one can also contribute here by checking for spam PRs in this repo.**